Statement

 ”My paintings are an exploration of memory and offer ‘glimpsed’ or half-remembered figures standing silently on the edge of living memory, rescued from a personal archive of the forgotten.

-I’m drawn to historical images that are slightly out of my time, or maybe from my time but when I was young – that way my response can be more detached.
-Having selected a composition that resonates I embark on a quest to unlock the essence in a way that is somehow extra-visual.
+I’m drawn to images that are slightly not of my time, or from my time, but from when I was young – I find these images refer to a more dream-like world.
+So, having found an image that resonates with me, I then try to unlock its essence in a way that transcends the visual and lingers in the mind of the viewer.
 This journey of development and discovery can take anything from 5 days to 5 years until a kind of alchemy takes place and things seem to harmonise of their own accord in a way that can be very rewarding.

 I like to paint in an expressionistic way using rags and sponges because the physical marks and textures are a fundamental element of what I’m trying to achieve.
 The challenge for me though is to retain an economy of execution – an effortless effort.